 Are you a student, researcher, scientist or staff member in a risk area and unable to go home, with your visa expiring shortly?
 Please contact your own institution and your embassy’s consular department in the country you’re in.
 They will give you further advice.

-We are working from home.
+We are mostly working from home.
 This means we cannot process any documents that were sent by regular post.
 We do process documents received online of through email.
 This can take longer than usual.
 We apologise for any inconvenience this may cause and we are grateful for your understanding.

 Nuffic certificate for Chinese students